craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/zz_ Kailkeep Clues, Nodes, and Notes.md

 Given Kailkeep's nature as a living, breathing place, the following notes should only act as a base from which to build and create your own narrative through *~environmental storytelling~*.

 ## L1-3; The Allure
-While there are no notes from passing adventurers here (whether from Terra's influence or an ignorance of need), but rather art and tapestries describe the tale of the first settlers of this place.
+While there are no notes from passing adventurers here (whether from Terra's influence or an ignorance of need), but rather art and tapestries describe the false tale of the first settlers of this place.

 ```timeline-labelled
 date: Unknown